 Step 3: Use the Big Bad Wolf Template

-- Print the Big Bad Wolf template.
+- Grab the pdf template and print the Big Bad Wolf template.

 - Trace each part onto the colored construction paper.
 Use the photo as a guide for what colors to use.

 *If you do not have access to a printer, you can look at the craft or the template and draw the pieces free-hand to cut out.

 - Use the glue stick to adhere the brown paper triangle onto the back of the popsicle stick frame.

 - Then add the other parts of your Big Bad Wolf craft to the triangle.

 - Finally, use the glue stick to attach 2-3 squares of brown tissue paper onto the sides of your wolf’s face.